arichiardi/fonda/README.md

             It will still block the steps processing if it is asynchronous, and it will interrupt the steps execution if it returns an anomaly, or it triggers an exception
 - **:name** A descriptive name for the step

-### <a name="runtimeContext"></a>Fonda Runtime Context
+### <a name="fonda-context></a>Fonda Context

-Log functions are called with the runtime internal context.
+Log functions are called with the internal context.
 This is different from the context passed to the steps and it is only exposed to the these functions for logging purposes.

-The runtime context is a map that contains:
+The `FondaContext` is a record that contains:

 - **:ctx**       The context that was threaded through the steps.
 - **:step-log**  A collection of step logs.
 By default only step names are logged.